Saudi Arabia seeks Arab unity over Iran after attacks

 Iranian Foreign Minister Mohammad Javad Zarif said on a trip to Iraq this month that Tehran wanted balanced ties with Gulf neighbors and had proposed signing a non-aggression pact with them.

-One of the UAE’s main newspapers said in an editorial, which are usually state-approved, that the offer was “bizarre”.
+UAE newspaper Gulf News said in an editorial, which are usually state-approved, that the offer was “bizarre” and that Gulf states were not buying Iran’s “‘nice neighbor’ routine”.

-“No Mr Zarif.
-We are not buying your ‘nice neighbor’ routine,” said the front-page editorial in Gulf News daily.

-Additional reporting by Sylvia Westall and Maher Chmaytelli in Dubai and Eric Knecht in Doha; Writing by Ghaida Ghantous; Editing by William Maclean and Andrew Cawthorne
+Additional reporting by Guy Faulconbridge in London, Lisa Barrington, Sylvia Westall and Maher Chmaytelli in Dubai and Eric Knecht in Doha; Writing by Ghaida Ghantous; Editing by William Maclean, Andrew Cawthorne and Frances Kerry